millicentaumaomondi/millicentaumaomondi/README.md

 I'm Millicent from Nairobi, Kenya.
 I am currently specialising on Machine Intelligence, where I am really enjoying the mathematicals concepts behind machine learning models and then building the models from scratch in python using the given intuition.

-Skills: Python, R, SPSS, Gi
+Skills: Python, R, SPSS, Git and github.

 - 🔭 I’m currently working on this page.
 - 🌱 I’m currently learning Foundations of Machine Learning.